msouff/storageCapacityDR/README.md

 ####Software Details

 <p>This application was built for the purpose of computing reservoir volumes from a
-specified location within the Dominican Republic.
+specified location within the Dominican Republic (<a href="http://tethys.byu.edu/apps/storage-capacity/"> Click here to go to the app</a>).
 The application was designed using a python script, which was added to an ArcGIS Server as a geoprocessing service, and Tethys platform in combination with the ArcGIS API for JavaScript for the front end of the app.
 This application was created by Michael Souffront and Kyugene Lee.</p>